Do You Grind Your Teeth at Night?

 Millions of people are affected by bruxism, also known as teeth grinding.
 Patients with bruxism regularly grind or clench their teeth.
 Most people grind their teeth at night while they sleep.
 As a result, you may not realize that you have a dental problem.
 Instead, you may notice that you have frequent headaches, sore jaw pain, receding gums, and worn teeth.

 Dr. Doyle Freano practices “complete dentistry” and seeks to identify the underlying cause of teeth grinding for a more comfortable, permanent solution.
 Teeth grinding can damage both your teeth and gums.
-It can eventually lead to tooth loss if left untreated.
+It can eventually lead to tooth loss as well!
+Learn more about this common issue and the teeth grinding treatment options that Dr. Freano offers.

 What is Bruxism?